-There’s a lot of talk about AI right now.
+There is a lot of talk about AI right now.
 Most of it sounds smart.
-Most of it’s wrong.
+Most of it is wrong.

-Everyone’s chasing “AI transformation,” but very few stop to ask if the problem they’re solving actually needs AI in the first place.
+Everyone’s chasing “AI transformation,” but very few stop to ask if the problem they are solving actually needs AI in the first place.

 The truth is simple.
-The technology is evolving so fast that even the people building it can’t keep up.
+The technology is evolving so fast that even the people building it cannot keep up.
 What worked last quarter might not work next.
-But some fundamentals don’t change—and before you decide to bring an AI chatbot into your company, there are a few things worth understanding.
+But some fundamentals do not change.
+And before you decide to bring an AI chatbot into your company, there are a few things worth understanding.

 1. Start with the Only Question That Matters